d0u9/youtube-dl-webui/README.md

 # youtube-dl-webui

-An other webui for youtube-dl.
+Another webui for youtube-dl powered by Flask.

 [youtube-dl][1] is a powerful command-line based tool aims to download videos from Youtube.com and a few more sites.
 However, it lacks a manager to control